caddyserver/dist/init/README.md

 The two files are identical except for the ExecStart and ExecReload commands.

+The usual place to save the service file is: `/etc/systemd/system/caddy.service`

 ## Important

 Caddy receives all configuration through its [admin API](https://caddyserver.com/docs/api), even when the [command line interface (CLI)](https://caddyserver.com/docs/command-line) is used, which simply wraps up the API calls for you.